 If you're in sales, you have to deal with a lot of rejection while maintaining a positive attitude.
-Make this balancing act easier for the rep in your life by giving them this "Today is Going to Be a Great Day" calendar.
-Bonus: Each month's picture doubles as a full-size removable poster.
+Make this balancing act easier for the rep in your life by giving them this "You Are Doing A Freaking Great Job" calendar.

 Prospects' eyes glaze over in record time, so the more interesting a salesperson's presentations, the better.
 Consider upgrading your favorite rep from PowerPoint to a slick presentation tool like Prezi or SlideRocket.

 While we're on the topic of presentations, how many times have you wanted to call attention to a specific area of your slide, but you couldn't find the dang laser pointer?
 Never be at a loss for that handy red dot again with this tiny iPhone laser pointer plug-in.
 Bonus: It doubles as a gift for your cat!